airshipit/deckhand/docs/design.md

 #### Document Metadata

-There are 3 supported kinds of document metadata.
+There are 2 supported kinds of document metadata.
 Documents with `Document` metadata are the most common, and are used for normal configuration data.
 Documents with `Control` metadata are used to customize the behavior of Deckhand.
-Documents with `Tombstone` metadata are used to delete pre-existing documents with either `Document` or `Control` metadata.

 ##### schema: metadata/Document/v1